top of page

 Grace Abernethy Scholarship in Nonfiction – 2018

-Annie Hall Writing Award: Critical/Theoretical Undergraduate Essay Contest – 2016 (first place)
+Annie Hall Writing Award: Critical/Theoretical Essay Contest – 2016 (1st)

 graphic poetry